Google Search Console

 End-of-month reporting

-“Generate the March report for Apex Plumbing” produces a branded PDF—executive summary, KPI overview, campaign breakdown, AI-written recommendations—in 30 seconds.
+“Generate the March report for Apex Plumbing” produces a branded PDF—executive summary, KPI overview, campaign breakdown, AI-written recommendations—in under a minute.
 Your agency's logo, colors, and domain.
-What used to take 45 to 90 minutes takes half a minute.
+What used to take 20 to 60 minutes takes under a minute.

 Cross-client view:“Which clients had the biggest CPA movement last week?” returns a ranked list across your entire account base—with the primary driver for each movement and which clients need attention before end of week.
-The Monday morning that used to start with an hour of dashboard checking starts with a two-minute conversation.
+The Monday morning that used to start with an hour of dashboard checking starts with a two-minute conversation, and the answer can become the client-ready output from there.

 The white-label question